 The authors noted that the new analysis is limited to pollutants emitted during energy production and measured at stacks.
 The paper did not address levels of greenhouse gases and other pollutants that leak into the atmosphere during fuel extraction, for example.
 To investigate the total atmospheric consequences of shifting energy use, scientists need to continue collecting data from all aspects of energy exploration, production and use, the authors concluded.

-Authors of the new paper, Reduced Emissions of CO2, NOx and SO2 from U.S. Power Plants Due to the Switch from Coal to Natural Gas with Combined Cycle Technology, are Joost de Gouw (NOAA ESRL CSD and CIRES), David Parrish (NOAA ESRL CSD), Greg Frost (NOAA ESRL CSD and CIRES), and Michael Trainer (NOAA ESRL CSD).
+Authors of the new paper, Reduced emissions of CO2, NOx and SO2 from U.S. power plants owing to switch from coal to natural gas with combined cycle technology, are Joost de Gouw (NOAA ESRL CSD and CIRES), David Parrish (NOAA ESRL CSD), Greg Frost (NOAA ESRL CSD and CIRES), and Michael Trainer (NOAA ESRL CSD).